Arpnik/taskd-technical-challenge/README.md

 - Sends your prompts to the vLLM server via its /v1/chat/completions endpoint.
 - Returns the assistant’s message using OpenAI-compatible JSON schema.
 - Handles connection errors gracefully and supports adjustable generation parameters.
+- The chatbot does not remember previous prompts between messages when using this script.

 ### Environment Notes